ElDavoo/wa-crypt-tools/README.md

 **There are other ways, but it is not in the scope of this project to tell you.
 Issues asking for this will be closed as invalid.**
+### I will happily accept pull requests for the currently open issues. :)

 ### Last tested version (don't expect this to be updated)
 Stable: